hasura/graphql-engine/docs/graphql/cloud/projects/manage-projects/heroku.rst

 1. The ``DATABASE_URL`` config variable of the Heroku app gets updated with the new credentials.
 2. The config variable change triggers a new release, which notifies Hasura Cloud's webhook.
-3. When Hasura Cloud is notified about the new release, it fetches the newest database URL from Heroku and updates the `HASURA_GRAPHQL_DATABASE_URL` env var of your project with it.
+3. When Hasura Cloud is notified about the new release, it fetches the newest database URL from Heroku and updates the ``HASURA_GRAPHQL_DATABASE_URL`` env var of your project with it.
-4. This way, your project is always configured with the correct database URL
+4. This way, your project is always configured with the correct database URL.